 Using a similar methodology as described above in 14.15.27, the local and wider marginal km costs used to determine generation TNUoS tariffs are calculated by injecting 1MW of generation against the node(s) the generator is modelled at and increasing by 1MW the offtake across the distributed reference node.
 It should be noted that although the wider marginal km costs are calculated for both Peak Security and Year Round backgrounds, the local marginal km costs are calculated on the Year Round background.

-In addition, any circuits in the model, identified as local assets to a node will have the local circuit expansion factors which are applied in calculating that particular node’s marginal km.
-Any remaining circuits will have the TO specific wider circuit expansion factors applied.
+In addition, any circuits in the model, identified as local assets to a node will have the local circuit expansion constants which are applied in calculating that particular node’s marginal km.
+Any remaining circuits will have the TO specific wider circuit expansion constants applied.

 An example is contained in 14.21 Transport Model Example.